LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Items/weapons/Void Cleaver.md

-A curved sword once wie
+A curved sword once wielded by Napella Lundgren - after her death, the weapon passed to Ven-Dryk, who has since wielded it in the war against the empire.